Top 20 Hawaii Snorkeling Spots

 Poipu Beach Park

-The Island of Kauai has some incredible snorkeling spots.
-Finding the perfect place to snorkel on Kauai can be challenging to do on your own though, because there are some rough ocean conditions and seasonal inconsistencies.
-When you plan to snorkel on Kauai, make sure to ask lifeguards about the water conditions and to follow all of the ocean safety rules on the beach signage.
-If you’re beach hopping on Kauai and looking for the best place for beginners to snorkel, definitely head to Poipu Beach.
+The Island of Kauai has some astounding snorkeling spots.
+Finding the perfect place to snorkel on Kauai can be tough to do on your own though, as there are some rough ocean conditions and seasonal changes.
+When you plan to snorkel on Kauai, make sure to ask the lifeguards about the water conditions and to follow all of the safety rules on the beach signage.
+If you’re beach hopping on Kauai and trying to find the best place for beginners to snorkel, make sure to head to Poipu Beach.

-Even during the calmest months, Kauai is known to have rogue waves and strong summer swells, so be careful.
-Remember to NEVER turn your back to the ocean!
-The best way to snorkel safely on Kauai is by taking a snorkel tour with professional guides and the correct snorkeling equipment.
+Even during the calm months, Kauai is known to have rogue waves and strong summer swells, so be careful.
+Make sure that you NEVER turn your back to the ocean!
+The best way to snorkel safely here is by taking a snorkel tour with professional guides and the correct snorkeling equipment.

-This spot is right next to the Marriott Beach Club and offers lifeguards, activity rental booths, restrooms, showers, places to grab a snack and drinks, and many more conveniences.
-Guests here will surely love the white sandy shores and gorgeous ocean conditions.
+This spot is right next to the Marriott Beach Club and has so much to offer.
+There are lifeguards, activity rental booths, restrooms, showers, places to grab a snack and drinks, and much more.
+Guests here are sure to love the white sandy shores and gorgeous ocean conditions.

-While snorkeling at Poipu, keep your eyes peeled for the Hawaiian monk seals as this is one of their favorite spots to visit in Kauai.
-You may also see Hawaiian green sea turtles at Poipu.
-Remember to watch from afar, and do not touch either of these Hawaii marine animals.
-More marine life can be found at Poipu, including spinner dolphins and manta rays.
-There’s also a host of tropical fish including goatfish, eel, wrasse, surgeonfish, parrotfish, and sea cucumbers.
+While snorkeling at Poipu, keep an eye out for the Hawaiian monk seals as this is one of their favorite spots to visit in Kauai.
+You might even get to see the Hawaiian green sea turtles at Poipu.
+Remember to watch from afar, and to not touch either of these animals.
+More marine life can be found at Poipu, like spinner dolphins, manta rays, and sea cucumbers.
+There’s also a host of tropical fish including goatfish, eels, wrasses, surgeonfish, and parrotfish.

 View More about Poipu Beach Park